 The defined memory model is the necessary basis so that multithreaded programming makes sense in C++.
 Thus, the memory model has to give answers to the following questions.

 - Which order of operations is ensured?

-- When are memory effects of operations visible?
+- When are the memory effects of operations visible?

 To 1: Atomic operations are operations that follow the first three letters of the famous ACID Idioms from the database theory.
-Atomic operations are atomic (A), going from one consistent (C) state to the next and are executed in isolation (I).
-This means in particular, no other thread can observe an intermediate state of an atomic operation.
-The incrementation atomVar++ shows the consistency and isolation of an atomic operation very nice.
+Atomic operations are atomic (A), going from one consistent (C) state to the next, and are executed in isolation (I).
+In particular, this means that no other thread can observe an intermediate state of an atomic operation.
+The incrementation atomVar++ shows the consistency and isolation of an atomic operation very nicely.
 If atomVar is an atomic variable, atomVar can have only the old or the new value.
-The consistency of the variable atomVar is, that it changes only from one state to the other and the isolation, that another thread can not observe any intermediate value.
+The consistency of the variable atomVar is that it only changes from one state to the other, and the isolation is that another thread cannot observe any intermediate value.

-To 2: Both the compiler that translate the program into assembler instructions, and the processor that executes the assembler instructions, can rearrange the operations.
-Most often this is for performance reasons.
-In addtion the various tiers of storage (cache) posse the possibility to provide the result of the operations in a delayed way.
+To 2: The compiler, which translates the program into assembler instructions, and the processor that executes the assembler instructions, can rearrange the operations.
+Mostly this is done for performance reasons.
+In addition, the various tiers of storage (cache) offer the possibility of providing the result of the operations in a delayed way.

-To 3: Since it is quite possible that one thread sees an operation on a variable later than another, the threads have to obey certain rules.
+To 3: Since one thread may see an operation on a variable later than another, the threads must obey specific rules.

 The standardized threading interface

 The standardized threading interface in C++11 is composed of the following components.